 At the time, Clarence House released a statement saying, "Having been touched by the goodwill shown them since the announcement of their engagement, Prince William and Miss Middleton have asked that anyone who might wish to give them a wedding gift consider giving instead to a charitable fund.
 Many of the charities are little known, without existing royal patronage, and undertake excellent work within specific communities.
 They are charities that have a particular resonance with Prince William and Miss Middleton and reflect issues in which the couple have been particularly interested in their lives to date."

-We honestly can't imagine that Harry and Meghan wouldn't do the same as Will and Kate.
-They both have expressed how invested they are in charity.
+In the past, Harry and Meghan have both expressed how invested they are in charity.
 Harry, 33, is the patron of many charities he set up with his brother and sister-in-law, and back when Meghan, 36, was an actress on Suits, she was a UN advocate and Global Ambassador for World Vision.
 We may not be invited to their upcoming wedding — but we'd still donate to their causes!

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!